grinnell-cs/csc151-images/_eboards/eboard06.md

 _Getting started_ (this will be our normal start-of-class sequence)

+**Updated for Covid spread**

 * Grab a card.
 The card will have a computer name and a location.
 * Remember the name and location.
 * Drop the card back in the jar.
 * Navigate to the computer.
-* If you arrive first, log in and bring up the lab, but don't start.
+* If you arrive first, get a santizing cloth and wipe down the station.
+  Then log in and load the lab, but don't start.
 * When both partners arrive, introduce yourselves.

 _Approximate overview_

+* Administrivia
+* About quizzes
+* About MP2
+* Questions
+* Lab

 Administrivia
 -------------